 Thank you for Subscribing

-If you haven't already subscribed, you might also enjoy receiving our P.M.
-Report, sent daily at 4:15 p.m.
+If you haven't already subscribed, you might also enjoy receiving our A.M.
+Report, sent every day at 4:15 a.m.

 Daily Noozhawk